Helmets - Buying guide and measurement table

 Our staff of ski professionals has prepared a detailed guide, to help users identify the most suitable products for the technique and style practiced.

 Not only are helmets cozy and comfortable to wear while getting off on skis and snowboards, but they can prevent head injuries and - literally - save your life.
 There are specific helmets designed to withstand the more or less extreme cold, to accommodate the mask and certified according to the level of protection offered.
-When you're looking for a helmet,
+When you're looking for a helmet, you have to consider:

 Take a soft meter and wrap it around your head about 1 cm away above your eyebrows and ears.
 If the circumference of your head is 56 centimeters, you will choose a helmet measuring 56 centimeters or medium (55-58cm).